jdthomason/noob_snhubot/README.md

   collections:
     conn: conn_log
     cmds: cmd_log
+    leaderboard: lb_log
   hostname: my_db_server
   port: 27017
 ```

 Mongo DB logging is optional and can be omitted from the configuration file.
+If the config is present, `leaderboard` can
+be omitted specifically to disable event tracking.

 Additionally, the `config.yml` file can be omitted to fall back on utilizing the `SLACK_CLIENT` environment variable.